Biden Meets Western Allies, Discusses Future of Ukraine as Presidency Nears End

 “We will stand beside Ukraine as long as it is necessary.”

-With the future of U.S. support for Ukraine and possibly NATO itself in question, the alliance’s European members have moved to ensure it can continue to maintain Ukraine’s defense against the ongoing Russian invasion.
+With the future of U.S. support for Ukraine and possibly NATO itself in question, the alliance’s European members have moved to ensure they can continue to maintain Ukraine’s defense against the ongoing Russian invasion.

 NATO unveiled the creation of a new command in July, for example, which will be led by a three-star NATO general from Europe who will oversee the training, equipping, and force development of Ukrainian troops.